Enhanced Condensation Through Rotation: Rotating thin cylinder

 The Ginzburg-Landau (GL) free energy of the superconducting condensate $\psi = \psi({\boldsymbol{x}})$ is~\cite{DeGennes2018}:

-where the gauge field $\boldsymbol{A}$ corresponds to an electromagnetic background generated by the rotating environment, and $\alpha$ and $\beta > 0$ are the GL parameters.~\footnote{For a rotating lattice, the GL energy~\eqref{eq_F_GL} can be extended by an additional term accounting for the energy associated with the relative motion between the ionic lattice and the superconducting condensate~\cite{Capellmann2002}.
-We omit this term as it leads only to a renormalization of the effective electron mass ($m \to m^*$), which does not play a significant role in our analysis.} The superconductivity is supported by the finite density of the Cooper pairs, $n_{\rm s} = |\psi|^2$.
-Each pair has a mass of $2 m$ and an electric charge of $-2e$ (twice that of an electron, with $m = m_e$ and $e = |e| > 0$).
-The integral in Eq.~\eqref{eq_F_GL} is taken over the whole volume $V_{\rm s}$ of the superconductor.
+where $\boldsymbol{A}$ is the gauge field, and $\alpha$ and $\beta > 0$ are the GL parameters.\footnote{ For a rotating superconductor, the GL energy~\eqref{eq_F_GL} can also be extended by an additional non-dissipative term that accounts for the effect of rotation on the phonon-mediated coupling responsible for the formation of the Cooper pairs.
+We omit this term because it leads only to a modification of the superconducting current via a renormalized electron mass ($m \to m^*$)~\cite{Capellmann2002}.
+As we show below, the Meissner current, generated by the rotation of the cylinder, plays a negligible role in our geometry. } The superconductivity is supported by a finite density of Cooper pairs:

+Each pair has a mass $2 m$ and an electric charge twice that of an electron, $-2e$, with $m = m_e$ and $e = |e| > 0$.
+The integral in Eq.~\eqref{eq_F_GL} is taken over the whole volume

+of the thin cylindrical superconducting film.\footnote{Hereafter, we ignore geometrical $O\bigl(d/R\bigr)$ subleading corrections that arise due to a finite film thickness $d \ll R$.} Below, we use cylindrical coordinates ${\boldsymbol{x}} = (r , \varphi, z)$ with the symmetry axis of the cylinder pointing along the $z$ direction.